zillur-rgb/zillur-rgb/README.md

 ## Hello World!
 This is Zillur. :star2::star2::star2::star2::star2:
-##### An enthusiastic web programming always up for learning new things! :boom:
+##### An enthusiastic web programmer specialized in Frontend! :boom:

-My name is MD Zillur Rahman and I am an ambitious Frontend Engineer based in Germany.
+My name is MD Zillur Rahman and I am an ambitious Web Engineer based in Germany.

-My target is to build things following the latest trend and technologies.
-And definitely my other primary goal is to find solutions for the problems.
 Grasp for limitless learning brought me to web programming.
 Because I love exploring new things and in web development there is no end of learning.
-Currently, I am learning NextJS and also have a thirst for learning GraphQL and Redux.
+Currently, I am learning NestJS and also have a thirst for learning GraphQL.

 Beside coding, I usually love to read the documentation of different things.
 I also like to listen to audio stories in my free time.
 Another thing I love to do is biking.
 I love to explore the city with my bike.